security-notes/infobyte-faraday-wiki/Proxy.md

 ## Small guide to set up the Faraday Proxy

-For a proxy with authentication open a Terminal and run this commands:
+Without logging out open the terminal and run this commands:
+For a proxy with authentication:
 ```
 $ export http_proxy=http://username:password@proxy_host:proxy_port
 $ export https_proxy=$http_proxy